-The net loss for the quarter ended March 31, 2022 is higher than the remaining quarters other than the June 30, 2021 quarter, due to increased business activities and due to share based compensation expense.
+The net loss for the quarter ended December 31, 2022 is higher than the remaining quarters due to increased business activities.

-The working capital deficiency increased during the quarter ended September 30, 2022, as a result of the decreased cash balance and increased accounts payable and accrued liabilities.
+The working capital deficiency increased during the quarters ended September 30, 2022 and December 31, 2022, as a result of the decreased cash balance and increased accounts payable and accrued liabilities.